bjyoungblood/BjyAuthorize/README.md

             ),
         ),

-        /* Currently, only controller guards currently exist, though I may expand
+        /* Currently, only controller and route guards exist */
-         * to routes or something in the future
-         */
         'guards' => array(
             /* If this guard is specified here (i.e. it is enabled), it will block